gduverger/multifamily-pro-forma-guide/part4-adjacent.md

 ## Part 4: Adjacent and Granular Concepts

 ### 1) Replacement (CapEx) Reserves
-Simple: Money set aside each year for big future fixes (roof, heating system).
+Said differently, Money set aside each year for big future fixes (roof, heating system).
 It’s like saving for a new car—you don’t buy it every year, but you plan ahead.
 **What**: Budget set aside annually for future major replacements (roof, boilers, parking lots).
 **Where in model**: Often **below NOI** (i.e., not part of OpEx) but subtracted before distributions to equity; some lenders include a minimum reserve in underwriting.
 **Excel**